cair/convolutional-tsetlin-machine-tutorial/README.md

   <img width="25%" src="https://github.com/olegranmo/blob/blob/master/Patterns.png">
 </p>
 <p>
-A diagonal line is associated with class 1, while a horizontal line is associated with class 0.
+A horizontal line is associated with class 0, while a diagonal line is associated with class 1.
 The dataset thus captures a 2D version of the XOR-relation.
 </p>

 <p>